-Suzette Recinos joined the board in 2012 and serves on the Finance Committee.
+Suzette Recinos joined the board in 2012 and serves on the Finance Committee as Vice Chair.
 She is a Legal Senior Director with the $25+ billion Global Procurement Group at PepsiCo in Purchase, New York.
 PepsiCo is a global food and beverage leader with net revenues of more than $66 billion, serving customers in more than 200 countries and territories and employs approximately 271,000 people worldwide.
 Ms. Recinos joined PepsiCo from Daymon Worldwide Inc. in Stamford, Connecticut where she led Daymon’s global legal team as Chief Legal Officer and Corporate Secretary and was a member of the executive leadership team.
 Prior to Daymon, Ms. Recinos was Vice President and Deputy General Counsel at Pitney Bowes Inc. in Stamford, Connecticut where she served as the lead attorney for several of its business units globally, as well as supporting numerous other areas of the corporate legal practice, including software licensing, transnational transactions and advising senior management on securities law matters.
 Ms. Recinos’ law firm experience was as an Associate at two different law firms: Edwards, Angell, Palmer & Dodge LLP (now Locke Lord) in Palm Beach, Florida and Stamford, Connecticut and Kutak Rock LLP in Kansas City, Missouri.
 Ms. Recinos was named a “Top Lawyer Under 40” by the Hispanic National Bar Association in 2009, and is a regular speaker at both ABA and Hispanic National Bar Association events.
 She is a Corporator of First County Bank in Stamford, and serves on the board of directors of the Fairfield County Community Foundation and NAWL.
 She earned her J.D. degree from the University of Iowa College of Law, and her B.M. in Music from the University of Iowa.

 Maya Tichio joined the board in 2015 and serves as Co-Chair of the Fund for Women & Girls Steering Committee.